23 Best Italian desserts in Italy To Go For

 Struffoli is a famous Italian dessert originating in Naples.

-Finger-licking struffoli are basically deep-fried dough balls flavored with honey, cinnamon, and orange rid.
+Finger-licking struffoli are basically deep-fried dough balls flavored with honey, cinnamon, and orange peel.

 Regardless of its name, struffoli honey balls are a popular dessert in Italy at Christmastime.